Dizengoff Center: History

 Dizengoff Center, designed by Israeli architect Yitzhak Yashar, was Israel's first mall.
 The center was built on the site of the Nordiya neighborhood.
 Construction began in 1972, and the first store opened five years later in 1977.
 The rest of the mall was finished in 1983.

-On March 4, 1996, during the Jewish holiday of Purim, the Dizengoff Center suicide bombing outside Dizengoff Center killed 13 people, many of them youngsters in costume.
+On 4 March 1996, during the Jewish holiday of Purim, the Dizengoff Center suicide bombing outside Dizengoff Center killed 13 people, many of them youngsters in costume.

-On July 13, 2022, the first Lego store in Israel opened in Dizengoff Center.
+On 13 July 2022, the first Lego store in Israel opened in Dizengoff Center.

 Overview

-The mall has around 420 stores, one movie theater (Lev Dizengoff, with 6 screens), restaurants, an internet cafe, a design center holding exhibitions from around the world (Soho), specialty stores (comic books, video games, gadgets, stamp-collecting, posters), a rooftop swimming pool and two gyms.
+The mall has around 420 stores, one movie theater (Lev Dizengoff, with 6 screens), restaurants, an internet café, a design center holding exhibitions from around the world (Soho), specialty stores (comic books, video games, gadgets, stamp-collecting, posters), a rooftop swimming pool and two gyms.
 The mall is divided into two parts and straddles both sides of Dizengoff Street with the two parts linked by skywalks and underground passages.
 The underground parts of Dizengoff Center include a bomb shelter fully equipped with toilets and showers using underground aquifer waters, and rooms for families.

 The mall also hosts weekly events.
 Every Friday (except for Jewish holidays) the mall hosts the "Food Fair", Israel's largest food festival, with foods from a large variety of cuisines.
 On Thursdays and Fridays it hosts a designers boutique, which includes fashion and jewelry from 40 designers.
 Also on Thursdays and Fridays, it hosts an "alternative therapies fair."

 The mall is visited by about 40,000 people on weekdays, around 45,000 people on Fridays, and about 80,000 during the holidays.